 Subsidiary damage to the structure or belongings in your home.

 Acts of God, such as earthquakes, tornadoes, lightning strikes, and storm damage

 Negligence or lack of maintenance

 Improperly installed solar panels or satellite dishes

-Now that you have read this article, I feel confident that you know the difference between a material roof warranty and a workmanship roof warranty that is provided by a roofing contractor or by a top roofing manufacturer.
+Now that you have read this article, we feel confident that you know the difference between a material roof warranty and a workmanship roof warranty.
+Whether it's provided by a roofing contractor or by a top roofing manufacturer.

-To help you be able to recognize a local professional roofing contractor, I have created a checklist for you.
-I have also provided the most relevant questions along with the answers to those questions so that you can ask your next potential roofing partner prior to hiring them.
-That way you will be able to find the best option for your next roofing project and get the best roof warranty.
-If you are ready to move forward with your roofing project and would like one of our professional roofing estimators here at RoofCrafters to come out and go over material and roof warranty options click schedule an inspection and we will see you soon!
+If you are ready to move forward with your roofing project and would like one of our professional roofing estimators at RoofCrafters to come out and go over material and roof warranty options.
+Take the next step and click below to schedule your inspection and we will see you soon!